What criteria to choose your fabrics?

 I often divide fabrics into two main groups based on their production method:

-Third criterion: the type of fibres
+Third criterion: the type of fibers

 Not all fabrics will have the same visual effect.